sorrawichYooboon/go-protocol-api-style/README.md

 - **WSDL (Web Services Description Language):**
   An XML file that describes a SOAP web service's operations, input/output types, and endpoint.
-  Acts as a contract for SOAP clients/servers.
+  Acts as a contract for SOAP clients/servers and drives Go code generation for SOAP APIs.

 - **.proto (Protocol Buffers definition):**
   A `.proto` file defines messages and service RPC methods for gRPC.